jeeberhardt/unrolr/README.md

 ## OpenCL context

 Before running the SPE algorithm, you have to define the OpenCL context.
+And it is a good way to see if everything is working correctly.

 ```bash
 python -c 'import pyopencl as cl; cl.create_some_context()'
 ```

 Example of output:
+Here I have only one platform (AMD) and 3 differents computing device (2 graphic cards and one CPU).

 ```bash
 Choose platform: